FACTBOX-Investors weigh risks of Le Pen victory in imminent French elections

 Melenchon was on 19 percent, the poll showed, while conservative leader Francois Fillon, recovering from a nepotism scandal, was on 19.5 percent.

-With just two full trading days to go until the first round, below is a round-up of probabilities that strategists and economists at banks and asset managers assign to various outcomes, and financial market scenarios associated with them.
+Following is a round-up of the probabilities that market strategists and economists at banks and asset managers have given for various outcomes, and the financial market scenarios associated with them.

 CANDRIAM INVESTORS GROUP (101.9 billion euros under management)